Libensemble/libensemble/docs/data_structures/platform_specs.rst

                "scheduler_match_slots": False,
            }

-The list of platform fields are given below.
-Any fields not given, will be auto-detected by libEnsemble.
+The list of platform fields is given below.
+Any fields not given will be auto-detected by libEnsemble.

 .. _platform-fields: